From chic clothes to shoes, accessories to jewellery, we’re sending a salute to top Singaporean designers in the local fashion scene.

 Stolen, stocked at Nana&Bird and Trixilini; also available online

-No matter how big our wardrobe is, there’s that 20 per cent that we keep reaching for over and over again.
-Well, the folks at The Form create pieces that fit into this criteria – think elevated classics with muted palettes and a subtle edge to let your personality shine.
+No matter how big our wardrobe is, there are those few pieces that we keep reaching for over and over again.
+Well, the folks at The Form create pieces that fit that criteria.
+Think elevated classics with muted palettes and a subtle edge to let your personality shine.

-Leave it to this boutique to bring you an unlimited supply of shirts – they are called The Shirt Bar, after all.
+Leave it to this local fashion boutique in Singapore to bring you an unlimited supply of shirts – it’s called The Shirt Bar, after all.
 Fancy a mix of printed shirts, basics and dapper formals?
 You’ve come to the right place.
-Best you complete the look with a blazer all designed with a contrasting under collar and printed inner lining.
+Complete the look with a blazer designed with a contrasting under-collar and printed inner lining.

 The Shirt Bar, multiple locations including Isetan Scotts and Suntec City; also available online

-Watercolour paintings on your dress?
-Trust us, you’ll have to add a piece to your wardrobe.
-Ying the Label’s swoon-worthy hand-painted drawings perfectly blends colours, textures and the intricacy of the brush strokes to create wearable art pieces for work and play.
-High-quality fabrics from Japan, Korea and Indonesia are used to retain the vibrant digital prints even after several washes.
+Love watercolour paintings on your dress?
+Trust us, you’ll have to add this to your wardrobe.
+Ying the Label’s swoon-worthy hand-painted drawings perfectly blend colours, textures and intricate brush strokes to create wearable art pieces for work and play.
+High-quality fabrics from Japan, Korea and Indonesia are used to retain those vibrant digital prints even after several washes.

 Are you ready to shop like a pro with these local fashion brands in Singapore?